ENVIRONMENTALLY BENEFICIAL SUBSIDIES AND ENVIRONMENTALLY HARMFUL SUBSIDIES

 Principali riferimenti normativi e obiettivi

-The main objectives of the catalogue are:
+The main objectives of the Catalogue are as follows:

 c) to reduce overall tax expenditures.